s-rani-b/static-youtube-clone/README.md

 #  YouTube homepage clone
-A simplified YouTube homepage clone created using HTML and CSS.
+A simplified static clone of the YouTube homepage that allowed me to practice my HTML and CSS skills.